Mexico–United States border

-The international border separating Mexico and the United States extends from the Pacific Ocean in the west to the Gulf of Mexico in the east.
+The international boundary separating Mexico and United States extends from the Pacific Ocean to the Gulf of Mexico.
 The border traverses a variety of terrains, ranging from urban areas to deserts.
 It is the most frequently crossed border in the world, with approximately 350 million documented crossings annually.
 Illegal crossing of the border to enter the United States has caused the Mexico–United States border crisis.
 It is one of two international borders that the United States has, the other being the northern Canada–United States border; Mexico has two other borders: with Belize and with Guatemala.

+The vast majority of the current border was decided after the Mexican–American War (1846–1848).
+Most of the border is situated along the Rio Grande River, which marks the boundary between Texas and northeastern Mexico.
 Four American Sun Belt states border Mexico: California, Arizona, New Mexico and Texas.
 One definition of Northern Mexico includes only the six Mexican states that border the U.S.: Baja California, Chihuahua, Coahuila, Nuevo León, Sonora and Tamaulipas.
 The total length of the continental border is 3,145 km.

 From the Gulf of Mexico, it follows the course of the Rio Grande (Río Bravo del Norte) to the border crossing at Ciudad Juárez, Chihuahua, and El Paso, Texas.
 Westward from El Paso–Juárez, it crosses vast tracts of the Chihuahuan and Sonoran deserts to the Colorado River Delta and San Diego–Tijuana, before reaching the Pacific Ocean.